Understanding Redis Cache Topology

 N3 --> R3[(replica)]

-Python applications using redis-py (v4.3+) should leverage the native RedisCluster client rather than legacy third-party wrappers.
+Python applications should leverage the native RedisCluster client from redis-py v4.3+.
 Production configurations must enable replica read routing and configure retry logic to handle cluster topology changes gracefully:

 from redis.cluster import RedisCluster, ClusterNode